soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-network-upload-to-import-pst-files.md

     ```

+    IMPORTANT NOTE: **you must specify a DIRECTORY as the source, NOT an individual filename, and ALL FILES in that directory will be uploaded.**

     The following table describes the parameters and their required values.
 Note that the information you obtained in the previous step is used in the values for these parameters.

     |**Parameter**|**Description**|**Example**|